AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

 We then have our main file which just creates a [StreamCache](https://github.com/AjaniBilby/BNF-parser/blob/350e9a00fc4ca06acc98245377fb705f00d286b8/source/lib/cache.ts#L52-L271), adds a cursor, and piping a `fs.createReadStream` in a kind of backwards way to the normal piping API, but this is due to the way `StreamCache` has been implemented to allow for NodeJS and WebJS readable stream API differences.

-> The cusor is added before piping to ensure the first bytes of data can't be read into the cache, then dropped because of it being inaccessible by any cursors
+> The cursor  is added before piping to ensure the first bytes of data can't be read into the cache, then dropped because of it being inaccessible by any cursors

 ```ts
 let stream = new experimental.StreamCache();